 At IBM Research, we developed novel AI techniques using machine learning and deep learning for analyzing application artifacts, such as invocation graphs, data dependencies (static), and runtime traces (dynamic).
 Mono2Micro’s refactoring ability hinges on these techniques, based on static and dynamic analysis of applications.

-The first beta version of Mono2Micro, announced on May 6, 2020, focused on automatically generating two categories of microservice recommendations (suggested groupings of classes): business logic seams-based and natural seams-based.
-As of July 7, 2020, an ‘enhanced beta’ is available, providing the advanced features of customization of microservice recommendations and automatic code generation.
-With these features, Mono2Micro should be able to assist in successfully refactoring large and complex Java Enterprise monolithic applications in weeks, in comparison to manual or other approaches, which often take months if not years.
+Mono2Micro, which is available as a component of IBM WebSphere Hybrid Edition, automatically generates two categories of microservice recommendations (suggested groupings of classes): business-logic-based recommendations and natural seams-based recommendations.
+Mono2Micro also provides the advanced features of customizing microservices and automatic code generation.
+With these features, Mono2Micro should assist in successfully refactoring large and complex Java Enterprise monolithic applications in weeks, compared to manual or other approaches, which often take months if not years.

 To refactor Java applications using Mono2Micro, you need to perform the following steps: